SingleManTH/agiletoolkit.org/docs/architecture/goals.md

     use Symfony\Component\HttpFoundation\Request;
     </pre>

-* We use directories in the file system to define our routes, just as HTTP intended.
+* We use directories in the file system to define our routes without complex configuration conventions, just as HTTP intended.

 You'll find this kind of pragmatic thinking throughout the codebase.
-It helps to keep the code lean and the learning curve low.
+It helps to keep the code lean and the learning curve manageable.